kgrewee/roobie/README.md

 ## Syntax

-We pride ourselves in our easy-to-use syntax.
+We basically have our own mini language.
+This simplifies naming and reduces code.
 Here's the basics.

 1. Class names are prefixed pertaining to their function
     - ht - Height